KexinPan/KexinPan.github.io/CS460/HW5/index.md

 ### Test

-First time, I made a video for the assignment.
+At first, I made a video for the assignment.
 But the video is too large to put it in the repository.
 So I changed to add some screenshots to explain my project.

 Here are some screenshots: